nicferrier/keepie/README.md

 The pg "keepie" client does several things:

 * it creates a pg cluster (initdb) if one does not exist
-* it allocates a random port to the db
+* it allocates a random port to the db every time it starts
 * it starts the db in that cluster
 * it applies the SQL it finds in the sql-scripts directory to the running DB